 Medicare Supplement Insurance pays for some of the health care costs that Medicare doesn’t cover, such as coinsurance, co-pays and deductibles.
 It’s also known as a Medigap policy because it helps close the “gap” in Medicare coverage.

-“A Medicare Supplement plan is designed to pick up where Medicare leaves off,” says Pam Skals, an Avera Health Plans Sales Associate.
-She encourages everyone enrolled in Medicare Part A and Part B to consider a Medicare Supplement plan.
+“A Medicare Supplement plan is designed to pick up where Medicare leaves off,” says Martin Dahl, an Avera Health Plans Sales Associate.
+He encourages everyone enrolled in Medicare Part A and Part B to consider a Medicare Supplement plan.